BoccheseGiacomo/Sliding-Neural-Machine-alpha/README.md

 - Some of these activations determine the probabilities of moving: up, down, left, right, or stay.
 Then they are sampled and the kernel reaches a new position, and so on.

 ### State Space Update
-- In each iteration, only the 3x3 area under the kernel is updated, reflecting the kernel's output.
+- In each iteration, only the 3x3 area under the kernel is updated, reflecting the kernel's output

+### Flow control and halting: Adaptive Computation Time
+- The systems implements a halting cell in the state space.
+This cell adds the feature of Adaptive Computation Time.
+- Adaptive computation time gives a flow control ability to the model, allowing for performing more or less steps depending on the task complexity.
+- This allows for (bounded memory) Turing Completeness, since it allows to perform loop operations that are foundamental for modeling recursive processes, without them it's impossible to reach TC.

 ### Iteration vs. Inference Steps
 - **Iteration Step**: Involves the kernel processing its current 3x3 area, updating the state space, and then moving.